New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 What does the auth_dev_tokens tool do? +

 Generate or inspect JWT tokens for API testing.
-It is categorised as a Read tool in the Yaver MCP Server, which means it retrieves data without modifying state.
+It is categorised as a Execute tool in the Yaver MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 What parameters does auth_dev_tokens accept? +